ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 'eventbrite' has been set in the header.
 You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
+Eventbrite link can be added into _includes/workshop_ad.html in line starting <button style
 {% endcomment %}
 {% if page.eventbrite %}
 <iframe